danielpclark/elixirize/README.md

 You can mix both behaviors without any issue.

-This may seem counter intuitive as it's the same thing as just calling the method on the object, but consider this a noticable refactoring step.
+This may seem counter intuitive as it's the same thing as just calling the method on the object, but consider this a noticeable refactoring step.
 If you're designing a project in a manner where you want results piped in as the first parameter then the tilde-symbol will be your TODO reminder to convert/refactor how your code base is implemented.